 Black Mountain is an iconic Canberra landmark.
 It's elevation of 812 metres is 256 metres higher than Lake Burley Griffin.The imposing Telstra Tower rises another 195 metres above the summit.

 Snow fell on the mountain this winter but not on the lower ground.

 It's a pleasant scenic walk from the base, especially starting from the Australian National Botanic Gardens.
-The gardens feature a scientific collection of native plants (...)
+The gardens feature a scientific collection of native plants from (...)

 I've been running Linux Mint on my Surface Pro tablet for over a year now.
 It's a clean, easy-to-use free operating system that's simple to update and maintain.